Afro-Brazilians: Cuisine

 The influence of African cuisine in Brazil is expressed in a wide variety of dishes.
-In the state of Bahia, an exquisite cuisine evolved when cooks improvised on African and traditional Portuguese dishes using locally available ingredients.
+In the northeastern state of Bahia, an exquisite cuisine evolved when cooks improvised on African and traditional Portuguese dishes using locally available ingredients.
 Typical dishes include Vatapá and Moqueca, both with seafood and dendê palm oil (Azeite de Dendê).
 This heavy oil extracted from the fruits of an African palm tree is one of the basic ingredients in Bahian or Afro-Brazilian cuisine, adding flavor and bright orange color to foods.
 There is no equivalent substitute, but it is available in markets specializing in Brazilian or African imports.

-Feijoada was introduced from Portugal and has been one of the national dishes of for over 300 years.
-African slaves built upon its basic ingredients, but substituting more expensive ingredients with cheap ones such as pigs ears, feet and tail, beans and manioc flour.
-Basically a mixture of black beans, pork and farofa (lightly roasted coarse cassava manioc flour), the dish has been adopted by other cultures, and there are hundreds of ways to make it.

 Acarajé is a dish made from peeled black-eyed peas formed into a ball and then deep-fried in dendê (palm oil).
 It is found in Nigerian and Brazilian cuisine.
-The dish is traditionally encountered in Brazil's northeastern state of Bahia, especially in the city of Salvador, often as street food, and is also found in most parts of Nigeria, Ghana and the Republic of Benin.
+The dish is traditionally encountered in Bahia, especially in the city of Salvador, often as street food, and is also found in most parts of Nigeria, Ghana and Benin.

-Sports
+Sports and dances

-Capoeira
+Similar to other countries with large populations of African descent, there are many Black Brazilian footballers.

-Capoeira is a martial art developed initially by African slaves who came predominantly from Angola or Mozambique to Brazil, starting in the colonial period.
+Capoeira is a martial art developed initially by enslaved Africans who came predominantly from Angola or Mozambique to Brazil, starting in the colonial period.
 Appeared in Quilombo dos Palmares, located in the Captaincy of Pernambuco.
-Documents, legends and literature of Brazil record this practice, especially in the port of Salvador, a city in which black Africans were discriminated against by colonial society and seen as villains.
+Documents, legends and literature of Brazil record this practice, especially in the port of Salvador.
 Despite being reprimanded, Africans continued to practice this martial art, on the pretext that it was just a dance.
 Until the present, Capoeira confuses dance and fight, and is an important part of the culture of Brazil.
 It is marked by deft, tricky movements often played on the ground or completely inverted.
 It also has a strong acrobatic component in some versions and is always played with music.
-Recently, the sport has been popularized by Capoeira performed in various computer games and movies, and Capoeira music has been featured in modern pop music (see Capoeira in popular culture).
+Recently, the sport has been popularized by Capoeira performed in various computer games and movies, and Capoeira music has been featured in modern pop music.